BA Hons Sports Business Management

 Level of Study: Top-up Level 6

-Typical Offer: A pass in a three-year Ontario Sports Management diploma
+Typical Offer: A pass at Foundation degree or HND in a business or sport related subject or a recognised 3-year Ontario Sports Management Diploma

 Course information